Russian military transport plane crashes in Syria, killing all 39 on board

-(CNN)Thirty-nine people, including Russian military personnel, were killed when a Russian transport plane crashed Tuesday while trying to land at Hmeimin air base in northwest Syria, Russian state media reported.
+(CNN)Thirty-nine people, including military personnel, were killed when a Russian transport plane crashed Tuesday while trying to land at Hmeimin air base in northwest Syria, Russian state media reported.

-All 33 passengers and six crew members were killed in the crash, state-run RIA-Novosti reported, citing the Russian Defense Ministry.
+All 33 passengers and six crew members were killed in the crash, state-run RIA-Novosti reported, citing the Defense Ministry.
 Earlier, it had been reported that 32 people had died.

-Russian President Vladimir Putin was briefed on the incident by Russian Defense Minister Sergei Shoigu during a working visit to Russia's Sverdlovsk region, the Kremlin said in a statement on Tuesday.
+Russian President Vladimir Putin was briefed on the incident by Defense Minister Sergei Shoigu during a working visit to Russia's Sverdlovsk region, the Kremlin said in a statement.

-The crash occurred as the Antonov-26 transport plane came down 500 meters (about 550 yards) short of the runway, Russia's Defense Ministry said in a statement quoted by the state-run news agency, Tass.
+The crash occurred as the Antonov-26 transport plane came down 500 meters (about 550 yards) short of the runway, the Defense Ministry said in a statement quoted by the state-run news agency, Tass.

 The ministry said it was investigating the crash, adding that "preliminary data suggests it could be a technical malfunction."
 It also ruled out the possibility that the plane had been fired upon.

-Russia's Investigative Committee has launched a criminal case over the crash, the committee's spokeswoman Svetlana Petrenko told Tass.
+Russia's Investigative Committee has launched a criminal case over the crash, committee spokeswoman Svetlana Petrenko told Tass.

 Putin visited air base last year